koryaga/cmd-fixer/README.md

 # cmd-fixer

-A shell agent that automatically detects incorrect shell commands (exit code 127: command not found, or 2: syntax error), uses an LLM to suggest corrections, and appends the corrected command to your shell history for easy recall.
+A shell agent that automatically detects incorrect shell commands (exit code `127`: _command not found_, or `2`: _syntax error_), uses an LLM to suggest corrections, and appends the corrected command to your shell history for easy recall.

-# Usage
+## Usage

 1. **Set your LLM API:**